grrwlf/nixrc/README.md

     $ nix-dev-patch > ~/quick.patch

 ~/quick.patch will contain your fixes (manual editing may be needed).
-Review it and add to the nix-expression.
+Review it and add to your nix-expression.

 nix-dev-unpack
 --------------